 Make your first phone calls with parents positive by calling home the first day and throughout the week, especially with students who seem to have “a lot of energy.”

 Make sure all parents have your contact information as early as possible.
 Consider sending home some contact magnets on the first day/week of school.
-Doing so ensures that parents always have your contact information, highlights your organization, and expresses your commitment in working together.
+Doing so ensures that parents always have your contact information, highlights your organization, and expresses your commitment to working together.
 They are easy and cheap to make.
 All you need to do is type up your information in a style/format that you like, print on magnetic paper (available at Hobby Lobby and other craft stores), cut, and distribute.
 Running short on time?
 Check out these editable contact magnets.
 There are four templates to choose from.
 Just choose the style(s) that you like most, edit, and print.

 You’ll want to gather information about your students as early as possible.
 I like to send student information forms home on the first day.
 This year, you may want to consider going digital with Google Forms.
 Either way, you’ll want to communicate with parents to gather critical information about my students’ strengths, weaknesses, medical concerns, and histories.